melecajou/conanserverstatus/README.md

 - **Global Player Registration**: A streamlined process for players to link their in-game character to their Discord account using a `/register` command.
 Once registered on any server, the player is automatically recognized on **all other servers** in the cluster without needing to register again.
 - **Automated Role Assignment**: Automatically assigns a specific Discord role to users upon successful registration.
 Includes a sync command to retroactively apply roles to already registered users.
 - **Admin Commands**: Provides administrative functionalities:
-    - `/setvip @User <level>`: Sets the user's VIP level **globally** across the entire cluster.
+    - `/setvip @User <level> [days]`: Sets the user's VIP level **globally**.
+Optionally, set the number of days for reward benefits (permanent if omitted).
+    - `/listvips`: Lists all players with an active VIP level and their expiration status.
+    - `/checkvip @User`: Checks the VIP status, level, and expiration of a specific member.
+    - `/setvipexpiry @User <days>`: Updates the expiration duration for an existing VIP member.
-    - `/sync_roles`: (Admin only) Iterates through all player databases and assigns the configured registered role to any user who has linked their account but doesn't have the role yet.
+    - `/sync_roles`: Iterates through all player databases and assigns the configured registered role to any user who has linked their account but doesn't have the role yet.
+- **User Commands**:
+    - `/register`: Generates a code to link your in-game character to your Discord account.
+    - `/premium`: Checks your own current VIP status, level, and benefit expiration date.
 - **Warp System**: Allows registered players to teleport to pre-defined locations using the in-game command `!warp <location>`.
     - **Cooldowns**: Configurable cooldown period to prevent abuse.
     - **Feedback**: Sends a Direct Message to the user upon successful teleportation.